-- ▶ 1.1 Creative development can be an essential process for creating computational artifacts. - ▶ 1.2 Computing enables people to use creative development processes to create computational artifacts for creative expression or to solve a problem. - ▶ 3.1 People use computer programs to process information to gain insight and knowledge. - ▶ 4.1 Algorithms are precise sequences of instructions for processes that can be executed by a computer and are implemented using programming languages. - ▶ 5.1 Programs can be developed for creative expression, to satisfy personal curiosity, to create new knowledge, or to solve problems (to help people, organizations, or society). - ▶ 5.5 Programming uses mathematical and logical concepts.
+- ▶ 1.1 Creative development can be an essential process for creating computational artifacts. - ▶ 1.2 Computing enables people to use creative development processes to create computational artifacts for creative expression or to solve a problem. - > 2.2 Multiple levels of abstraction are used to write programs or create other computational artifacts - ▶ 4.1 Algorithms are precise sequences of instructions for processes that can be executed by a computer and are implemented using programming languages. - 5.1 Programs can be developed for creative expression, to satisfy personal curiosity, to create new knowledge, or to solve problems (to help people, organizations, or society). - ▶ 5.2 People write programs to execute algorithms. - ▶ 5.3 Programming is facilitated by appropriate abstractions. - ▶ 5.4 Programs are developed, maintained, and used by people for different purposes. - ▶ 5.5 Programming uses mathematical and logical concepts.